ibm-cloud-docs/power-iaas/manage-placement-groups.md

 - [Delete server placement group](/apidocs/power-cloud#pcloud-placementgroups-delete): Deletes server placement groups even if they contain member instances.
 - [Remove server from placement group](/apidocs/power-cloud#pcloud-placementgroups-members-delete): Removes a virtual server instance from a server placement group.

-## Add VSIs to a server placement group
+## Adding VSIs to a server placement group by using the {{site.data.keyword.powerSys_notm}} user interface
 {: #add-server-pgroup}

 You can add VSIs to a server placement group.
-You cannot add a VSI to a server placement group that contains a VSI that is in **Build** state.
-In this case, you must wait until the VSI in the **Build** state changes to **Active** state, and then add a VSI to the server placement group.
+You cannot add a VSI to a server placement group that contains a VSI in the **Build** state.
+You must wait until the VSI changes to the **Active** state before adding another VSI to the server placement group.
 Use the following API to add a server to a placement group: [Add server to placement group](/apidocs/power-cloud#pcloud-placementgroups-members-post).

-When you add a VSI to the server placement group, the request might not be complete due to a conflict (409) with the affinity policy of the server placement group.
+When you add a VSI to the server placement group, the request might fail due to a conflict (409) with the affinity policy.
 In this case, you might need to open a DLPAR operations support ticket.
 To open a support ticket, see [Getting help and support](/docs/power-iaas?topic=power-iaas-getting-help-and-support).
 {: note}

 To add a VSI to a placement group, complete the following steps: